The History of St John’s, Soldiers Hill

 We look ahead with:

-• gratitude for the past
+• gratitude for the faithfulness of those before us

-• commitment to the present
+• commitment to serve Christ in the present

 Anglican Men’s Society (AMS)